AndresMontero/Project/README.md

 How big should the reduced dataset remain to still consider it as representative?
 3. In case we don’t find any effect/relation of this ‘big’ political event with music preferences/production, what should we present?

+## Project Structure

+The project has the following structure:

+* /
+    * main.ipynb
+        * Main notebook with all the statistics and analysis
+    * helpers.py
+        * Helper methods: comparison methods
+    * README.md
+        * Readme of the project
+    * spotify.py
+        * Script to gather data from Spotify and LastFM API
+    * tweets.ipynb
+        * Notebook for tweets analysis
+    * tweets.py
+        * File to access to tweets dataset on DLAB cluster, for the first approach
+    * data/
+        * Folder with all datasets and pickle saved dataframes

+## Contributing

+To contribute, look at the project structures, it has files and roles of files well defined.
+In order to reuse the code, those files can be updated with new methods that correspond to the same class as the file.

+## Authors

+* **Andres Montero**
+* **Ariel Alba**
+* **Diego Iriarte**